-10.54.
-Further details of can be seen in the appendices: appendices (insert numbers) provide some additional information on work currently underway on detailed planning for this provision
+10.61.
+Further details of can be seen in the appendices which provide some additional information on work currently underway on detailed planning for this provision

-Local Green Infrastruct ure Lead Agencies SADC Town and Parish Councils Local Nature Partnership (LNP) and member voluntary bodies Evidence Base St Albans District Green Infrastructure Plan 2011 Land Use Consultants SADC Green Spaces Strategy (to be published) Kit Campbell Associates SADC Playing Pitches Strategy St Albans District Green Space Technical Report SADC Allotment Strategy 2014-2019 Other important evidence base includes Hertfordshire Biodiversity Action Plan 2001 Verulamium Park Masterplan 2008 St Albans City and District Urban Wildlife Survey 2001 Habitat Survey for St Albans City and District - A Nature Conservation Reference Guide 1998 Existing Provision Extensive network of open spaces of various kinds, largely meeting local standards.
-This includes playing fields, allotments, amenity green space, natural green space, parks and gardens, green corridors, children's play and teenager's provision.
+Local Green Infrastructure Lead Agencies • SADC Town and Parish Councils Local Nature Partnership (LNP) and member voluntary bodies Evidence Base St Albans District Green Infrastructure Plan 2011 Land Use Consultants SADC Green Spaces Strategy Kit Campbell Associates St Albans Parks and Open Spaces Management Plan 2015-2020 SADC open space management and action plans (various) SADC Playing Pitches Strategy St Albans District Green Space Technical Report SADC Allotment Strategy 2014-2019 Further important elements of the evidence base include: Hertfordshire Biodiversity Action Plan 2001 Verulamium Park Masterplan 2008 St Albans City and District Urban Wildlife Survey 2001 Habitat Survey for St Albans City and District - A Nature Conservation Reference Guide 1998 Existing Provision Extensive network of open spaces of various kinds, largely meeting local standards.
+This includes playing fields, allotments, amenity green space, natural green space, parks and gardens, green corridors, children's play and teenager provision.
 Gaps in Provision Some deficiencies exist, particularly in St Albans, London Colney and North Harpenden.
 Planned Provision On-going enhancement works in various areas, particularly around accessibility, signage and quality of green spaces and plat space across the district.

 Impact of Development Proposals Development proposals contained in the Local Plan will result in increased demand for and use of green infrastructure and local green spaces.
 New green space will be required in development of the broad locations.
-Indicative standards for new development are (to be updated in the DLP): Allotments - 4 sqm/person; Amenity green spaces - 15 sqm/person; Urban natural and semi natural green spaces - 5 sqm/person; District wide natural green spaces - 22 sqm/person; District Park - 2.2 sqm/person; Local parks - 8.2 sqm/person Children and young people 2 sqm/person; All residential developments of more than 30 dwellings will be expected to make on-site provision to this standard.
+Indicative standards for new development are (to be updated in the DLP): Allotments - 4m2/person; Amenity green spaces - 15 sqm/person; Urban natural and semi natural green spaces - 5m2/person; District wide natural green spaces - 22m2/person; District Park - 2.2m2/person; Local parks - 8.2m2/person; All residential developments of more than 30 dualling will be expected to make an aita provision. dwellings will be expected to make on-site provision to this standard.
 In some cases, it may be acceptable to commute this requirement in the form of a financial payment to support maintenance and improvement of an existing green space.
 The specific form and mix of provision within a new development will be negotiated in relation to existing and new deficiencies identified, e.g. In St Albans and London Colney the creation of new, multi-functional green space is considered essential if new housing developments are proposed.
 New green space in the Broad Locations (SLP 13) should address deficiencies identified.
 Potential for Delivery Provision alongside identified Local Plan development sites delivered by developers and/or via developer contributions.
 From smaller sites CIL or appropriate developer contributions will be sought.
 Management will be critical and it is important that appropriate arrangements are agreed upon at an early stage.
 Work in partnership with HCC, local organisations and interest groups to successfully bid for available funds from Government and other organisations.
 Delivery Mechanisms in the Local Plan Polices SLP26 Natural Environment and SLP27 Green Infrastructure set out the importance of natural spaces, environments and green infrastructure across the District.
 SLP27 will require the preservation, enhancement and creation of green spaces throughout the District.
 New green space will be required in development of the broad locations (SLP13a-d).
 SLP30 Delivery of Infrastructure